It’s time to mobilise to end sexual harassment in the workplace.

 We are in a powerful position to ensure our boards and executive teams understand a new Australian positive duty for organisations to eliminate sexual harassment in their workplaces.
 This duty came into effect on 13 December 2022.
-From 12 December 2023, the Australian Human Rights Commission will also have increased powers to enforce compliance with positive duty.
+Since 12 December 2023, the Australian Human Rights Commission has had increased powers to enforce compliance with positive duty.

 In our work, we call on organisations to demonstrate their leadership and commitment to undertaking their positive duty to systematically prevent sexual harassment and related inappropriate conduct in their workplaces.
 Essential within this duty is creating and maintaining a respectful and safe culture and building psychological safety and trust.
 Through building this culture, organisations demonstrate their commitment to preventing these behaviours in the first place.